YCChenVictor/blog-frontend/src/posts/software/dsa/main.md

 # Title

-## Abstract

-This article aims to solve a programming problem in a more efficient manner by analyzing and comparing the time complexity of CRUD operations on various data structures.
-It provides a concise overview of each data structure's time complexity for create, read, update, and delete actions, helping programmers make informed decisions on data structure selection.

 ## Purpose

 To [solve problem] in a more efficient way, making no more space to improve both the [time complexity and space complexity].